ashwinmenon/react-ssr-hydration-vite/README.md

 This project demonstrates **Server-Side Rendering (SSR)** with **React**, using **Vite** for bundling and **Express** as the backend server.
 It includes **hydration** on the client side to add interactivity post initial server render.

+### 🧠 What you'll learn:
+How to build and serve a React SSR app using Vite and Express

+How to use hydrateRoot for seamless client-side interactivity

+How to handle image loading, lazy hydration, and conditional rendering on the client

+How to test SSR by disabling JavaScript and inspecting server-rendered HTML

 ---

 ## 🔧 Tech Stack